 There’s nothing wrong with indulging a little bit during any season, especially if you feast on food that’s good for your heart.

-Here are 7 meal ingredients that nutritionists and doctors recommend wholeheartedly:
+Here are 7 foods that nutritionists and doctors recommend:

 1. Sweet Potatoes